CHS Foundation, WT Department of Agricultural Sciences team to target diverse future students

 “Agriculture is a vast and diverse industry that is always growing,” said Dr. Kevin Williams, assistant professor of agricultural education and supervisor of the CHS Foundation grant project.
 “As we move into the future, we need to continually grow our workforce by sharing career opportunities with youth from a variety of backgrounds, including both rural and urban areas.”

-WT faculty and graduate students, with the help of undergraduate agriculture students, were noted to be the ones to create the curriculum and educational materials, which also will be used to promote agricultural technologies and career opportunities to students already enrolled in WT’s Department of Agricultural Sciences.
+WT faculty and graduate students, with the help of undergraduate agriculture students, will create the curriculum and educational materials, which also will be used to promote agricultural technologies and career opportunities to students already enrolled in WT’s Department of Agricultural Sciences.

 “We are striving to give local high school students an educational, hands-on experience that caters to their industry interests,” said Courtney Coffman, one of WTAMU’s graduate assistants working on the project.
 “Agriculture is more than just raising animals and crops.
 It is tied to nearly every part of our everyday lives.
 It is important that students learn how crucial this industry is and how many ways they can be a significant part of it.”